mkorsmo/FreeCAD-Dryfire-Target-Generator/README.md

 2. Select **Dry Fire Targets** from the workbench selector.
 3. Click **Create USPSA Target**.
 4. Select the desired target type.
+5. Optionally select **Vertical 1/2" PVC** as the back mount.
+6. If using the PVC mount, choose a clip layout.
-5. Choose a scale preset, custom scale, or simulated-distance mode.
+7. Choose a scale preset, custom scale, or simulated-distance mode.
-6. Adjust print geometry if needed.
+8. Adjust print geometry if needed.
-7. Click **OK** to generate the target.
+9. Click **OK** to generate the target.

 The default target settings are: